Sir William Parsons, 4th Bt.

 2. [S6] G.E.
 Cokayne; with Vicary Gibbs, H.A.
 Doubleday, Geoffrey H. White, Duncan Warrand and Lord Howard de Walden, editors, The Complete Peerage of England, Scotland, Ireland, Great Britain and the United Kingdom, Extant, Extinct or Dormant, new ed., 13 volumes in 14 (1910-1959; reprint in 6 volumes, Gloucester, U.K.: Alan Sutton Publishing, 2000), volume VIII, page 144.
 Hereinafter cited as The Complete Peerage.

-Sir Edward King, 1st Earl of Kingston1
+Edward King, 1st Earl of Kingston1

 M, #12798, b.
 29 March 1726, d.
 8 November 1797

-Consanguinity Index=1.6%
+Consanguinity Index=3.13%

-Sir Edward King, 1st Earl of Kingston was born on 29 March 1726.1 He was the son of Sir Henry King, 3rd Bt. and Isabella Wingfield.1 He married Jane Caulfeild, daughter of Thomas Caulfeild and Peggy Jordan, on 5 January 1752.1 He died on 8 November 1797 at age 71 at Kingston Lodge, County Roscommon, Ireland.1
+Edward King, 1st Earl of Kingston was born on 29 March 1726.1 He was the son of Sir Henry King, 3rd Bt. and Isabella Wingfield.1 He married Jane Caulfeild, daughter of Thomas Caulfeild and Peggy Jordan, on 5 January 1752.1 He died on 8 November 1797 at age 71 at Kingston Lodge, County Roscommon, IrelandG.1

-Sir Edward King, 1st Earl of Kingston held the office of Member of Parliament (M.P.) for Boyle between 1749 and 1760.1 He succeeded to the title of 5th Baronet King, of Boyle Abbey, co.
+He held the office of Member of Parliament (M.P.) for Boyle between 1749 and 1760.1 He succeeded as the 5th Baronet King, of Boyle Abbey, co.
 Roscommon [I., 1682] on 22 May 1755.1 He held the office of Grand Master of the Freemasons [Ireland] between 1761 and 1763.1 He held the office of Member of Parliament (M.P.) for County Sligo between 1761 and 1764.1 He was created 1st Baron Kingston of Rockingham, co.
-Roscommon [Ireland] on 15 July 1764.1 He was created 1st Viscount Kingston of Kingston, co.
-Sligo [Ireland] on 15 November 1766.1 He was created 1st Earl of Kingston [Ireland] on 25 August 1768.1 He held the office of Grand Master of the Freemasons [Ireland] between 1769 and 1770.1 He held the office of Custos Rotulorum of County Roscommon between 1772 and 1797.1 He was invested as a Privy Counsellor (P.C.)
+Roscommon [Ireland] on 15 July 1764.1 He was created 1st Viscount Kingston of Kingsborough, co.
+Sligo [Ireland] on 15 November 1766.1 He was created 1st Earl of Kingston [Ireland] on 25 August 1768.1 He held the office of Grand Master of the Freemasons [Ireland] between 1769 and 1770.1 He held the office of Custos Rotulorum of County Roscommon between 1772 and 1797.1 He was appointed Privy Counsellor (P.C.)
 [Ireland] on 20 January 1794.1

 Citations